CREAITIVE-THINKING/netflix_10k_RAG/README.md

 - For workflow errors, check the job status in Unstructured Platform UI
 - If embeddings are not working correctly, verify your Pinecone index dimensions match the embedding model (1536 for text-embedding-3-small)
 - If the application fails to connect to Pinecone, check your environment settings and index configuration
+- For AWS S3 connectivity issues:
+  - Verify your AWS credentials in the `.env` file
+  - Check that your IAM user has the necessary permissions (S3FullAccess or appropriate custom policy)
+  - Ensure your S3 bucket has the correct permissions set
+  - If using a specific region, make sure it's correctly specified in your AWS_REGION variable

 ## Contributing